Frequently Asked Questions

 Most club riders will ride ‘road bikes’ which have drop handlebars, narrow wheels and are generally built for speed.
-If you bring a bigger, heavier bike on a faster club ride then you might have trouble keeping up.
+If you have a bigger, heavier bike think about the speed you can maintain and select your group accordingly.

-The Club uses RideWithGPS for Routes and Events.
+The Club uses RideWithGPS for Routes.
 Do I need to pay for Ride with GPS?
 What type of membership do I need? +

-You do NOT need Premium or Basic membership pm RideWithGPS.
+You do NOT need Premium or Basic membership RideWithGPS.
 The club account gives us most of the benefits of premium membership.
-However, to get benefits such as the mobile app, access to private club routes or events, or if you are going to get involved in organising events, you need to sign up with Ride with GPS and join the club.
+However, to get benefits such as the mobile app, access to private club routes or events, or if you are going to get involved in organising events, you need to sign up with Ride with GPS and join the club (instructions here).